 - Documentation which provides a description of courses offered and requirements of the legal education programs attended by the applicant (both foreign and US)

-- Copy of original diplomas
+- Certified or True copy of original diplomas

 - Information about the Universities that provided the applicant’s recent legal training

 - Proof of admission, licensing and/or good standing in all legal, professional and/or bar associations